 It’s long been possible to learn about past climate events from tree rings, but the general view was that reliable information couldn’t be drawn from tropical trees because they grow so much faster than trees in more temperate zones.

 But James Cook University’s Dr Nathan English says it’s time to reconsider that view.
 He believes tropical tree rings may help inform our understanding and forecasting of weather in the tropics.

 “Now we are having a second look at tropical trees for dendrochronology because we’re finding more and more tree species with good, annual rings, which are formed during wet-dry seasons, and the tropics are an important part of the global climate system,” Dr English said.

-AUDIO Click on the red arrow to hear Nathan English explain his study, and how it could help forecast future floods and droughts.
+Listen to Nathan English explain his study, and how it could help forecast future floods and droughts.

 “As a bonus, I hope we’ll learn something about the last 400 years or more of drought and flood history in Queensland and that in turn can guide us in the future,”Dr English said.

 The information gathered in this study over the next three years could help us make better decisions about natural disaster mitigation efforts, insurance, and how we live and earn our livings here in tropical north Queensland.